RapidFuge/host/README.md

     *   Ensure your MongoDB instance is running and accessible.
     *   The application will typically create collections as needed, but ensure the user specified in `MONGODB_URI` has read/write permissions.

+5.  **File Storage Setup:**
-5.  **MinIO/S3 Bucket Setup:**
+    * **Default: MinIO/S3 Bucket Setup:**
-    *   Ensure your MinIO server is running or your S3 bucket\* is created (\*Maybe, not supported yet).
+        *   Ensure your MinIO server is running.
         *   Make sure the bucket specified in `MINIO_BUCKET` exists and the provided access/secret keys have permissions to read, write, and delete objects in that bucket.
-    *   Configure bucket policies for public read access if you want files to be directly viewable via their MinIO/S3 URLs (alternatively, files can be served through a Next.js API route).
+    * **1: Local Storage Setup:**
+        * Ensure the app is able to be able to write to ./uploads
+        * If you're using docker, make sure to link the ./uploads dir to the outside host, if you want.
+    * **2: Vercel Blob Setup:**
+        * After initializing the project on vercel, go to storage and setup/connect the blob to your project.
+        * Redeploy ater connecting the blob to your project.

 ### Running the Application